 Once the service is installed and configured, remote SSIS execution can be enabled from the individual Staging Database or Data Warehouse

-- Use Remote SSIS Package Execution: If check, the Jet Data Manager will send the package to the service for remote execution.
+- Use Remote SSIS Package Execution: If checked, the Jet Data Manager will send the package to the service for remote execution.

 - SSIS Service Server: Name of the server where the service is running, Include the complete URL including https:// if you want to use https